WhitneyXTo/HangmanGame/README.md

     6. hangman.py
-        This is the main source code file to be run to start the game.
+        -This is the main source code file to be run to start the game.
-        File contains code logic and few functions to call upon other codes/files to sucessfully execute the game.
+        -File contains code logic and few functions to call upon other codes/files to sucessfully execute the game.
-        Main code will call 'start_game' function to start game.
+        -Main code will call 'start_game' function to start game.
 This function will call 'user_guessing' function to get user's input letter, which will be checked for validation with 'check_letter' function.